rust-embedded/embedonomicon/src/compiler-support.md

 [rust-lang/rust#52787]: https://github.com/rust-lang/rust/pull/52787

-On the other hand, if LLVM doesn't support the architecture, but a fork of LLVM does, you will have to built `rustc` from the fork.
-The Rust build system allows this and in principle should just require changing the `llvm` submodule to point to the fork.
+On the other hand, if LLVM doesn't support the architecture, but a fork of LLVM does, you will have to replace the original version of LLVM with the fork before building `rustc`.
+The Rust build system allows this and in principle it should just require changing the `llvm` submodule to point to the fork.

 If your target architecture is only supported by some vendor provided GCC, you have the option of using [`mrustc`], an unofficial Rust compiler, to translate your Rust program into C code and then